The Wakeman

 wakemans-house-sign

 Even today, every night at 9 o’clock, all year round, the Ripon Hornblower still ‘sets the night watch’ at the four corners of the obelisk in the Market Square: a proud city tradition.
-Hugh Ripley was the last Ripon Wakeman and then the first Mayor of Ripon.
-His house still stands on the Market Square.

 Skip to content